Vikkygupta29/resilienceLab123/README.md

 The React dashboard runs separately from Docker Compose.

-Navigate to the frontend directory:
+Open another terminal and navigate to the frontend directory:

 ```bash
 cd frontend